 Back Odds Aren't High Enough

-Using the example from above, if Ladbrokes had boosted the odds only from 4.0 to 4.5, then as the lay odds were also 4.5, you wouldn't be able to make a profit and would infact make a loss after paying the commission on the exchange.
+Using the example from above, if Ladbrokes had boosted the odds from 4.0 to 4.5, and the lay odds were also 4.5, you wouldn't be able to make a profit and would infact make a loss after paying the commission on the exchange.

 No Lay Market Available